 Trend 8: Upsurge in demand from surrounding African countries

 Sub-Saharan Africa is experiencing rapid growth, with the demand for education outstripping supply.
-A large portion of students from Sub-Saharan Africa choose to study in SA.
-SA public universities only allow access to a specific quota of foreign students, with the remainder increasingly looking to private HEIs in SA.
+A large portion of students from Sub-Saharan Africa choose to study in South Africa.
+SA public universities only allow access to a specific quota of foreign students, with the remainder increasingly looking to private HEIs in the country.

 Trend 9: Introduction of edtech at Basic Education level